SmartCropTech/CA-CLIP/README.md

 (1) CA-CLIP - Model's main code, training files, and result files.

-(2) Co-occurring disease leaf images.py - Image synthesis workflow for multi-disease leaf samples code.
+(2) co-occurring disease leaf images.py - Image synthesis workflow for multi-disease leaf samples code.

-(3) Predict.py - Leaf image diagnostic code.
+(3) predict_mobilenet_v3.py - Leaf image diagnostic code.

 • Read the beginner’s guide to Python if you are new to the language: https://wiki.python.org/moin/BeginnersGuide